M-O-S-E-S/mgm/README.md

 cp settings.js.example settings.js && vim settings.js
 gulp && node dist/mgm.js

+to manually create users on the command line: node dist/cli.js createUser FNAME LNAME PASSWORD [EMAIL] [GODLEVEL]

+Initialize the mgm database by applying the sql files under doc in order.

 # Other Information

 This mgm installation is written against a similar branch for mgmNode, which has been rolled back to tag 1.0 for better windows support and to undo all python twisted modifications.